rajwindersxxx/shopping-e-commerce-Frontend/README.md

 ---

-## Note
+## Challenges

-- Frontend is not fully tested. there might be small issues
+- I use react query for state management which cause Ui out of sync problem , i used it wrong way
-- In Production , FrontEnd Break it vercel , I am working on this Issue
+- In vercel React router fail , so i need to config vercel.json